 Article 44.
-Upon motion duly made and seconded and motion made by William Sinclair, Chairman, Industrial Development Commission, it was Unanimously Voted for the Town to establish the North Carver District Improvement Financing (DIF) District.
+To see if the Town will vote to establish the North Carver District Improvement Financing (DIF) District.
 The District shall consist generally of the northwest area of Carver along the Middleborough and Plympton border, extending just east of Rte.
 58 down to High Street and in some areas down to Plymouth Street (as shown on a map on file in the Offices of the Town Clerk and Selectmen).
 The District shall be subject to a development program, including a financial plan, in conformance with the requirements of 402 Code of Massachusetts Regulations, Section 3.08 (3), on file in the Offices of the Town Clerk and Selectmen.